Cosmetic Surgery Claims

 Cosmetic surgery is often undertaken as an elective procedure for people to enhance their body or help in the recovery of their appearance following other operations or conditions.
 With cosmetic surgery sometimes costing several thousands of pounds, it is not surprising that patients expect high quality and care when undergoing such procedures.
 Unfortunately, this is not always received and in some instances, cosmetic surgeons and other related staff do not observe their legal duty of care owed to patients.
 This can lead to varying degrees of illness and injuries suffered by claimants, and in the most severe cases can have a fatal outcome.

 When medical professionals breach their duty of care, the results and implications can be severe.
 Patients may suffer from physical, emotional and financial difficulties following errors in their cosmetic surgery.
-If you believe that you are at a loss in any of these areas because of the fault of another party, contact us to discuss how we can assist you in obtaining the compensation that you rightly deserve.
+If you believe that you are at a loss in any of these areas because of the fault of another party, call 0800 678 1410 to discuss how an experienced solicitor can assist you in obtaining the compensation that you rightly deserve.

 Am I eligible to make a cosmetic surgery claim?

 If you have suffered an illness, injury or error whilst receiving any treatment or consultation for cosmetic surgery, you may be eligible to make a claim for compensation.
-Our solicitors have vast experience in processing claims in this field and have impressive success rates.
-We acknowledge that cosmetic surgery claims may also concern further implications for a claimant including emotional, psychological and financial difficulties.
-We deal with claims from patients who have undertaken a host of surgeries, with some of the most popular including:
+Cosmetic surgery claims may also concern further implications for a claimant including emotional, psychological and financial difficulties.
+Solicitors deal with claims from patients who have undertaken a host of surgeries, with some of the most popular including:

 - Tummy tuck